data2health/informatics-playbook/docs/chapters/Example_Markdown.md

 [Data Harmonization](#data-harmonization) is the process of integrating disparate data of varying types, sources, and formats.
 [Data Harmonization](#data-harmonization) for research use refers to the ability of an organization to connect with external data-driven clinical and translational research projects involving patient data across multiple institutions (Clinical Data Research Networks or [CDRN](#cdrn)s, such as [PCORnet](#pcornet), [ACT](#act), [OHDSI](#ohdsi), [TriNetX](#trinetx)).
 Coordinating this process involves not only the development and implementation of technology but also implementation of procedures and governance policies, and harnessing relevant expertise.

 It is worth noting that the terms *harmonization* and *standardization* are both used to attain the same goal of data homogeneity.
 However, while standardization is about conformity, harmonization implies consistency.
 According to the Cambridge Biomedical Research Centre (UK), “standardization refers to the implementation of uniform processes for prospective collection, storage and transformation of data.[...]
 Harmonization is a more flexible approach that is more realistic than standardisation in a collaborative context.
-Harmonization refers to the practices which improve the comparability of variables from separate studies, permitting the pooling of data collected in different ways, and reducing study heterogeneity”.
-We can see the standardization approaches in the development of [Common Data Models (CDMs)](#common-data-models-(cdms)) and harmonization becomes essential for retrospective collaborative research.
+Harmonization refers to the practices which improve the comparability of variables from separate studies, permitting the pooling of data collected in different ways, and reducing study heterogeneity”.[1](#kix.qoavunstds55) We can see the standardization approaches in the development of [Common Data Models (CDMs)](#common-data-models-(cdms)) and harmonization becomes essential for retrospective collaborative research.

 [CTSA](#ctsa)s have been building, participating in, and using [CDRN](#cdrn)s for several years with a variety of experiences and outcomes.
 The Clinical [Data Harmonization](#data-harmonization) Working Group believes these experiences contain lessons learned and intends to develop best practices for [Data Harmonization](#data-harmonization) from them.
 These best practices can guide organizations on emerging opportunities, such as new technologies and opportunities to join new networks.
 Helping develop, curate, and communicate/encourage action on this guidance is the purpose of the [SCM](#scm).